jgoerzen/docker-dos-bbs/README.md

 an xterm (white) and a qemu terminal (black) running here, though child images may alter these defaults.

+If you want to see the console for a node, say node 2, just run `viewnode 2`.

 # Telnet ports

 Telnet is exposed on port 23, and runs the TelnetBBS system.